Good People, Evil Actions

 This is what makes the actual results completely disturbing and important.
 No one stopped when the confederate first asked to stop.
 No one stopped when the confederate cried in pain.
 A few participants finally stopped at the 20th shock — at 300 volts, when the confederate refused to answer and pounded on the wall.
 But only 12.5% stopped then.
 Most continued.
 Horrifyingly, 65% continued to the end.

 You do not have to search for villains to find people to commit atrocities.
-Evil is not always a characteristic of the person.
+Evil is not always a characteristic of a person.
 Evil can exist in the situation.
 In some situations, even good people will commit evil acts.
 The holocaust wasn’t perpetrated only by monsters.
 The people who locked up citizens of Japanese descent weren’t awful human beings.
 Basically decent people participated in these actions.

 You should keep in mind that Milgram’s experiment isn’t that powerful of a situation.
 There were no threats to the participants.
 They wouldn’t lose their jobs for stopping.
 No one threatened their families.
 The participants were stressed, often expressed concern for the confederate, and frequently asked to stop.
 But at a calm request from the experimenter, they nonetheless continued.

 Milgram and many others have endeavored to understand why people obey.
 I want to note a few aspects of the situation that Milgram (1974) thought were particularly important.
-First the participant becomes absorbed in doing the task.
+First, the participant becomes absorbed in doing the task.
 They follow through carefully.
 This seems to be what Hannah Arendt described as the “banality of evil.”
 Evil is performed by people carefully following orders to perform small actions correctly.
 Milgram also noted that people seem to pass their moral judgment to the authority figure.
 Once engaged in the task, they focus on doing their job well.
 They do not focus on the ethics of the overall situation.
-Crucially, many of the participants started to see the confederate as deserving the punishments.
+Crucially, many of the participants started to see the confederate as deserving of the punishments.
 They saw him as different and unworthy.
-Imagine highlighting how a group of people are different and a threat.
-This will make it easier for people to see them as deserving what happens to them.
+Imagine highlighting how a group of people is different and a threat.
+This will make it easier for people to see them as deserving of what happens to them.

 If you want to forestall evil and if you want to not simply follow orders, then you have to break the situation.
-You should keep in mind the big picture not just the small actions you’re performing.
+You should keep in mind the big picture, not just the small actions you’re performing.
 You must retain your own ethical responsibility.
 Critically, you must always see other humans as deserving of fair and reasonable treatment.
 The best defense against committing atrocities may be a strong sense of empathy for all people.
 Valuing diversity and focusing on similarities may enable you to resist efforts to demonize individuals and groups.

 I don’t teach and write about Milgram’s obedience studies merely as a history lesson.
 This isn’t just about the holocaust, other historical instances of genocide, and the Japanese internment.
 Obedience to authority is completely contemporary.
 I teach my students so that history won’t repeat itself.
 I write so that I always remember.
 Knowing about Milgram’s studies is critical.
 You should be prepared in case you ever find yourself in a situation when obedience means violating your own ethical standards.

 Recently, I’ve thought frequently about obedience to authority.
-I’ve watched how people are responding to the Syrian refugee crises.
-I’ve worried as I’ve read the news concerning how people in my country are describing and treating to undocumented immigrants, Muslims, and other people who are different.
+I’ve watched how people are responding to the Syrian refugee crisis.
+I’ve worried as I’ve read the news concerning how people in my country are describing and treating undocumented immigrants, Muslims, and other people who are different.
 I teach so that we learn from the past.